sardana-org/sardana/doc/source/users/getting_started/installing.rst

 .. rubric:: Footnotes

 ..
-[1] This command requires super user previledges on linux systems.
-If your
-       user has them you can usually prefix the command with *sudo*:
-       ``sudo pip3 -U sardana``.
-Alternatively, if you don't have administrator previledges, you can install locally in your user directory with: ``pip3 --user sardana``
-       In this case the executables are located at <HOME_DIR>/.local/bin.
-Make sure the PATH is pointing there or you execute from there.

-..
-[2] *setup.py install* requires user previledges on linux systems.
-If your
-       user has them you can usually prefix the command with *sudo*:
-       ``sudo python3 setup.py install``.
-Alternatively, if you don't have administrator previledges, you can install locally in your user directory
-       with: ``python3 setup.py install --user``
-       In this case the executables are located at <HOME_DIR>/.local/bin.
-Make sure the PATH is pointing there or you execute from there.

-..
 [3] PyTango < 9 is compatible with itango >= 0.0.1 and < 0.1.0,
        while higher versions with itango >= 0.1.6.